nobabas/MTRN4231/README.md

   - Using Arduino to run the end effector with UR5e
 - src:
   - The main folder which contains all the packages
-  - These packages are explained in [ROS Packages and Node Descriptions]
+  - These packages are explained in [ROS Packages][ROS Packages and Node Descriptions]
 - yolo_dataset:
   - Only contains images that were used to train the Yolo model

 ## References and Acknowledgements
-(INCOMPLETE SECTION)
-- MTRN4231 Labs
+- MTRN4231 Labs Week 1-5
-- David's repo (both his apple and drill)
+- David Nie's Github Repositories
+  - [UR10e Vision Based Fruit Harvesting][UR10e]
+  - [Screw Driving Bot][Screw]